guilhermeytalo/1semesterofdatastructures/README.md

 # 1 Semester of Data Structures

-## This repository contains the code for the 1 Semester of Data Structures course at the University Udesc.
+This repository contains the code for the 1 Semester of Data Structures course at the University Udesc.
+The code is written in C and is organized by topic.

 ## The course covers the following topics:
 - Introduction to Data Structures